ericmg97/infojobs-analysis/README.md

-# linkedin-jobs-analysis
+# InfoJobs Dataset Analisis

-Project to extract and analyze job offers published on LinkedIn
+Project to extract and analyze job offers published on InfoJobs